Richard Barwell: Career

+Scandal

 A scandalous story about him is found in a rare book entitled The Intrigues of a Nabob; or Bengal the fittest Soil for the Growth of Lust, Injustice, and Dishonesty It alleges that Barwell had enticed away the writer's mistress, who passed at Calcutta for his wife and then discontinued an annuity promised to the writer as the price of his acquiescence.
 While member of council he was accused of deriving an illicit profit of 20,000 a year from certain salt contracts.
 His prosecution was ordered by the court of directors, but the proceedings fell through.
 In connection with this affair he fought a bloodless duel with General Clavering.
 Francis and Barwell were antagonists at the whist-table, where Francis is said to have won 20,000 at a sitting.
 In 1780, after a truce between Hastings and Francis, Barwell retired from the service.